sahib/brig/README.md

 It is based on ``ipfs``, written in Go and will feel familiar to ``git`` users.

 Key feature highlights:
+* Works even for nodes that are hidden behind a NAT.
 * Encryption of data in rest and transport + compression on the fly.
 * Simplified ``git`` version control (no real branches).
 * Sync algorithm that can handle moved files and empty directories and files.